Our Washington DC Criminal Defense Lawyer handles a wide range of criminal cases including but not limited to:

 Generally the court is not privy to the plea agreements or negotiations until and unless parties seek to bind the court regarding sentencing recommendations.
 In cases where the court may impose a sentence harsher than the government’s allocution or recommendations — it is advisable to bind the court to the plea terms before entering into the plea proceedings to ensure sentence imposed is not beyond the recommended sentence by the government.

 If all plea negotiations fail, then the next step would be to present evidence at trial.
-The government would have the burden of beyond reasonable doubt to prove their case.
-At trial, the DC Criminal Defense Lawyer would put forward witnesses and other evidence to create reasonable doubt in order to get an acquittal.
+The government would have the burden of proof beyond a reasonable doubt to prove their case.
+That is a high burden.
+At trial, the DC Criminal Defense Lawyer would put forward witnesses and other evidence to create reasonable doubt in order to get an acquittal or to highlight exculpatory evidence or to discredit witnesses.

 This is where trial experience and execution would make the difference between a guilty verdict or a non guilty verdict and acquittal.